-Around 1995, Andreas Klamt, then working for Bayer, hit upon an approach that made it possible to compute the details of molecules quantum mechanically and subsequently use these details in an approximate statistical mechanics procedure [1 (page 75)].
+Around 1995, Andreas Klamt, then working for Bayer, hit upon an approach that made it possible to compute the details of molecules quantum mechanically and subsequently use these details in an approximate statistical mechanics procedure3.
 This approach is called COSMO-RS (COnductor like Screening MOdel for Realistic Solvents) and has proven to be quite powerful.
-It may currently the best link between the world of chemical quantum mechanics and engineering thermodynamics.
+It may currently be the best link between the world of chemical quantum mechanics and engineering thermodynamics.